Hubs-Foundation/hubs-docs/docs/dev-contributing.md

 * Chinese (traditional)

 We welcome additions and updates to these.
-(Note that machine-generated translations can help, but by themselves are rarely what users need.)
+(Note that machine-generated translations can help, but by themselves are rarely what users need.
+Also, make sure to follow our [AI usage policy](https://github.com/Hubs-Foundation/policies-procedures-guidelines-public/blob/main/ai-usge-policy.md) when working with anything machine-generated)

 ## 🦆 General Help
 We believe in the power of community (that's why we're building this, after all!) and know that not all forms of support will come from something outlined here.
 Feel free to jump into our public [Discord chat server](https://discord.gg/wHmY4nd) to chat with us and ask about how you can get involved!
 See our [help page](https://docs.hubsfoundation.org/help.html) for other ways to contact us.